dzhavat/dzhavat.github.io/_posts/2019-07-17-reading-from-table-storage-inside-azure-functions-running-in-nodejs-part-1.md

 Next, you’ll be presented with a page where you can set some settings.

 1. “*Table parameter name*” is used for indentifying the binding in the code.
 It’s already set to `inputTable`.
 You can leave it as is or change it to whatever you want.
-Just remember it because you’re going to use it later.
+But remember it because you’re going to use it later.
 2. “*Table name*”, as the name suggest, is the name of the storage table that will be used.
 In my case it’s `example`.
 3. “*Partition key*” is a value found in the partition key column in the table.
 The value can identify one or many records.
 In my case that’s `Users`.
 4. “*Row key*” is a value found in the row key column of the table.
 The value must identify only a single record.
 In my case that’s `1`.